grettke/help/help.md

         -   Key bindings
         -   Programming language expressions
             -   Variable names
-        -   Emacs mode function name, package name or Github name
+        -   Emacs mode function name, package name or Github name.
+This is the most technical name that you can and do use in scripts It is meant for computers.
             -   `org-mode`
         -   Class and Object names
         -   Shell commands that are executable
-        -   Executables for programming language compilers and interpereters
+        -   Executable for programming language compilers and interpreters.
+To clarify these are either the executable names or the human names for example `gcc versus ~C`.
             -   `gcc` and `python`
             -   `bash` and `perl`
             -   `scheme` and `java`
-            -   `GCC` and `Pyton`
+            -   `GCC` and `Python`
             -   `Bash` and `Perl`
             -   `Scheme` and `Java`
         -   Anything that you would read program or text